Florida Championship Wrestling

-Florida Championship Wrestling (FCW) was a professional wrestling promotion based on the former National Wrestling Alliance member promotion, Championship Wrestling from Florida, which operated from 1961 until 1987.
+Florida Championship Wrestling (FCW) was a professional wrestling promotion founded on June 26, 2007 and based on the former National Wrestling Alliance member promotion, Championship Wrestling from Florida, which operated from 1961 until 1987.
 From October 2007 to August 2012, the promotion served as the official developmental territory for WWE.
-In August 2012, WWE re-branded Florida Championship Wrestling into NXT for their developmental territory, with storylines and championships being discontinued.
+In August 2012, WWE folded FCW into their NXT brand, which began serving as their new developmental territory, with FCW storylines and championships being discontinued.

 In March 2020 a documentary was released on WWE Network titled A Future WWE: The FCW Story, about the professional wrestlers that came up through the FCW system.

 History

 The promotion was started by Steve Keirn in 2007 and became WWE's second developmental territory when they ended their relationship with the Georgia-based Deep South Wrestling in April 2007.
 It became their sole developmental territory in early 2008 when they ceased affiliation with Ohio Valley Wrestling.